AndrewHazelden/Mental_Ray_Syntax_Highlighter/Docs/BBEdit and TextWrangler Scripts.md

 #### <a name="convert-ascii-to-binary"></a>MR Convert .mi ASCII to Binary ####

-Take the currently open ASCII format .mi file and convert it into a compressed binary format .mi file
+Take the currently open ASCII format .mi file and convert it into a compressed binary format .mi file.

 ![MR](http://www.andrewhazelden.com/projects/mental-ray-syntax-highlighter/images/convert-ascii-to-binary.png)

 #### <a name="convert-binary-to-ascii-with-file-dialog"></a>MR Convert .mi Binary to ASCII With File Dialog ####

-Open a file dialog and then convert a selected compressed binary format .mi file into an ASCII format .mi file
+Open a file dialog and then convert a selected compressed binary format .mi file into an ASCII format .mi file.

 ![MR](http://www.andrewhazelden.com/projects/mental-ray-syntax-highlighter/images/convert-with-file-dialog.png)

 #### <a name="convert-binary-to-ascii"></a>MR Convert .mi Binary to ASCII ####

-Take the currently open compressed binary format .mi file and convert it into an ASCII format .mi file
+Take the currently open compressed binary format .mi file and convert it into an ASCII format .mi file.

 ![MR](http://www.andrewhazelden.com/projects/mental-ray-syntax-highlighter/images/convert-binary-to-ascii.png)